Colonel Abrams: Later life and illness

 A crowdfunding campaign was launched in 2015, via GoFundMe, in order to help Abrams, as he was homeless, suffering from diabetes, and in poor health.
 Marshall Jefferson, who had begun his own effort to crowdfund an album, encouraged others to donate to Abrams instead, stating:

 As most of you may or may not know, a lot of recording artists don’t have medical coverage or benefits ...
 Those of us who have listened to his awesome music and know of his plight, have banded together to try to help him through this rough patch.

 Death

-Abrams died on Thanksgiving Day, November 24, 2016.
+Abrams died on Thanksgiving Day, November 24, 2016, at the age of 67.
 Numerous music industry luminaries paid tribute, including Tony Tune Herbert, Joey Negro, Dave Pearce, and Swizz Beatz.
-Jellybean Benitez, a producer who worked on Madonna's "Holiday" and Whitney Houston's "Love Will Save the Day", wrote: "It's a sad day for the House Music community".
-Jefferson wrote, "Just learned Colonel Abrams passed away," and added, "Never to be forgotten, R.I.P."
+Jellybean Benitez, a producer who worked on Madonna's "Holiday" and Whitney Houston's "Love Will Save the Day", wrote: "It's a sad day for the house-music community".
+Marshall Jefferson wrote, "Just learned Colonel Abrams passed away," and added, "Never to be forgotten, R.I.P."